 5 tips to help make the transition easier:

 • Take the time to really think about what you're looking for in a new career.
 Make sure that it is something that truly excites and motivates you.

-• Identify any gaps between your current skill set, and the skills needed for the job you want.
-Look into further education, additional training, or certifications to bridge those gaps.
+• Identify gaps between your current skill set and the skills needed for your desired job.
+To bridge those gaps, look into further education, additional training, or certifications.